chinjieh/mugenplcfg/README.txt

 ##= = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

+== [ Requirements ] ==

+mugenplcfg requires iasl (part of the acpia-tools package) to be installed.
+You can get it by from its website or through Ubuntu's Advanced Packaging Tool:

+	$ sudo apt-get install iasl

 == [ Installing mugenplcfg ] ==

-mugenplcfg can be obtained from the repository via command:
+mugenplcfg can be obtained from the repository with the command:

 	$ git clone --recursive git@git.codelabs.ch:/muen/mugenplcfg